 Associate Vice Provost for Faculty Affairs

-Her book, Catalysts for Change: 21st Century Foundations and Community Development, published by Routledge Press and co-authored with a colleague from UC San Diego, presents an overview of innovative approaches, the challenges and positive outcomes of comprehensive community change by highlighting several case studies.
-Dr. Cosio has taught in Italy under an innovative urban regeneration program offered to PhD students from across the European Union.
+Her book, Catalysts for Change: 21st Century Foundations and Community Development, published by Routledge Press and co-authored with a colleague from UC San Diego, presents an overview of innovative approaches, challenges encountered, and positive outcomes of comprehensive community change by highlighting several case studies.
+Dr. Cosio has taught in Italy under an innovative urban regeneration program offered to Ph.D. students from across the European Union.
 She is currently engaged in a 3-year research project with Canada’s Mount-Royal University, in partnership with Philanthropic Foundations Canada.

 As an administrator, she is charged with working with junior faculty towards tenure, developing mentoring opportunities and working with the Provost on faculty development leaves and other professional development programs.